jacksonsugar/Minion_3/README.md

   &emsp;Enter [N] to choose to have files saved to the Desktop

-  &emsp;Allow the installer to finish and it will turn the Pi off.
+  &emsp;Allow the installer to finish and it will turn the Pi off

+  &emsp;Disconnect USB power from the Pi

   &emsp;Finally power on the Minion_Hub and Master_Hub